2.4. Secret Management

 The following example shows a basic usage of secrets in Buildbot.

-from buildbot.plugins import secrets, util # First we declare that the secrets are stored in a directory of the filesystem # each file contain one secret identified by the filename c['secretsProviders'] = [secrets.SecretInAFile(dirname="/path/toSecretsFiles")] # then in a buildfactory: # use a secret on a shell command via Interpolate f1.addStep(ShellCommand(util.Interpolate("wget -u user -p '%(secret:userpassword)s' '%(prop:urltofetch)s'"))) # .. or non shell form: f1.addStep(ShellCommand(["wget", "-u", "user", "-p", util.Secret("userpassword"), util.Interpolate("%(prop:urltofetch)s")]))
+from buildbot.plugins import secrets, util # First we declare that the secrets are stored in a directory of the filesystem # each file contains one secret identified by the filename c['secretsProviders'] = [secrets.SecretInAFile(dirname="/path/toSecretsFiles")] # then in a buildfactory: # use a secret on a shell command via Interpolate f1.addStep(ShellCommand( util.Interpolate("wget -u user -p '%(secret:userpassword)s' '%(prop:urltofetch)s'"))) # .. or non shell form: f1.addStep(ShellCommand(["wget", "-u", "user", "-p", util.Secret("userpassword"), util.Interpolate("%(prop:urltofetch)s")]))

-Secrets are also interpolated in the build like properties are, and will be used in a command line for example.
+Secrets are also interpolated in the build like properties are.
+Their values will be used in a command line for example.

 You can use secrets to configure services.
 All services arguments are not compatible with secrets.
 See their individual documentation for details.